Are you comparing Heating Oil vs. Propane for heating your home?

 You can get a fair idea of how much your old furnace costs to run by adding up all the maintenance fees and the fuel bills over the previous three years.
 Then divide that number by three.
 This will give you an average cost per year so you won’t be calculating with figures for an exceptionally warm or cold winter.
 However, you should use that baseline to work out whether the replacement of your boiler is worth the money.
 Don’t compare the costs of your old oil furnace with the values of a new propane system.
 Note your current expenses and then add up the price of a new oil system and a new propane furnace.

 While building a new home, you have more options available to you.
-Sometimes the cost of re-ducting for a furnace with a different fuel system can decide to switch fuel types uneconomical.
+Sometimes, the cost of re-ducting a furnace with a different fuel system can make the decision to switch fuel types uneconomical.
 Even if you already have the records of your old heating costs, it is worth measuring the rooms you want to heat and calculating the right-sized furnace for your home.
 Your existing system may be bigger or smaller than necessary.

 Calculate Requirements